 Congratulations!
-You have decided to follow your dream of opening your own frozen yogurt shop!
-Clothing boutique?
-Pet hotel?
-No matter what your pursuit, you have chosen to be your own boss, stimulate the economy and be a job creator by becoming an entrepreneur.
-Everyone is going to have an opinion and try to give you advice and statistics…how do you know what it valid and what should be taken with a grain of salt?
+You have decided to follow your dream of opening your own business.
+Now, there are some small business data and statistics you should know as an entrepreneur.
+No matter if you own a frozen yogurt shop, a clothing boutique, or a pet hotel, you have chosen to be your own boss, stimulate the economy and be a job creator by becoming an entrepreneur.
+This is the time when everyone is going to have an opinion and try to give you advice, offer you data and statistics… how do you know what is valid and what should be taken with a grain of salt?

-We have all heard the various statistics (usually rather frightening ones) regarding the success versus failure rates of small businesses, yes?
+We have all heard the various small business data and statistics (usually rather frightening ones) regarding the success versus failure rates of small businesses, yes?
 Over 50% of new restaurants fail.
 The majority of small businesses never turn a profit.
-You will never get a loan, because banks see small businesses as too risky; you will have to self-finance if you want to be an entrepreneur.
+You will never get a loan because banks see small businesses as too risky; you will have to self-finance if you want to be an entrepreneur.
 Only technology start-ups will be successful.
 In a time of fake news, statistics surrounding small businesses are often times not accurately reflected, either.
-However, there are many statistics of which small business owners should be aware, so here’s to helping you sort through the real statistics.
+However, there are many true data and statistics of which small business owners should be aware.
+Just keep reading!

 Just so everyone is on the same page, let us make sure that we are defining the term, “small business” the same way.
 While, yes, it does apply to the mom-and-pop bakery down the street, it can also apply to companies quite a bit larger than some may expect.
 The Small Business Administration (SBA) defines a small business as a company that employees fewer than 500 people.
 So, while Google and Facebook are certainly no longer considered small businesses, at one time they were.
 And, for now, companies such as Stitch Fix and Birch Box had to start somewhere!